matchID-project/matchID-project.github.io/tutorial.md

 We won't have to run this one.

 ### matching !
 Here comes the tricky part : the fuzzy match with elastic search.
+What kind of matching do you need ?
+This first steps uses indexation to maximize recall while narrowing the huge cardinality of matching millions records to millions records, leading to a reasonable bucket to score, hoping begin less than 10th the size of the smaller dataset.
+Three kind of indexation can be done :
+- ngram (any SQL or search can do this)
+- phonetic (any SQL or search can do this)
+- string distance tolerating indexing, levenshtein (only search like SolR or Elasticsearch).
+The two first will lead to huge buckets and search will be a bit more precies.

-You have to match every client against the already-indexed-in-step-1 deaths.
+SO, now you have to match every client against the already-indexed-in-step-1 deaths.

 *to be modified : begin with a simple elasticsearch request instead the hard one*

 First create a generic `deaths_matching` in the death project from [`deaths_matching.yml`](https://github.com/matchID-project/examples/blob/master/projects/deaths/recipes/deaths_matching.yml).
 This one performs a self match from `deaths` to `deaths`, this isn't the aim here.

 This recipe essentially contains a complex elasticsearch query, translated from json to yaml and templated.
-It basically:
+Here's the explanation of the query.
 - the client name must match fuzzily (levenshtein max 2) on of the names (first and last) of the death, and stricly on the birth date
 - or the client name must match strictly on of the names and fuzilly (levenshtein max 1) on the birth date
 - more over, if possible :